 Households in County Durham are being asked to check if the voter information for their home is correct.

-As part of Durham County Council’s annual canvass, households will soon receive a letter asking them to confirm the information currently held on the electoral register.
+As part of Durham County Council’s annual canvass, households will soon receive a pack asking them to check the information currently held on the electoral register.

 If you have recently moved or your details are not included on the form, you can go online to register at www.gov.uk/register-to-vote.